fuzesmonk/Physics-Obsidian-Vault/Energy.md

   - TopLevel
   - Energy
 ---
+Energy can neither be created or destroyed, only converted into different forms So the total energy of a system initially must equal the total energy of the system at any point after
 Concepts:
 [[Conservation of Momentum]]: The total momentum of an isolated system $\vec{P_{sys}}$ does not change over time [[Linear Momentum|Impulse Momentum Theorem]]:  $F_{est}\cdot{t}=\Delta{\vec{p}}$